“The Kitchen Sisters have done some of the best radio stories ever broadcast.” – Ira Glass

 Funders

-Funding for The Kitchen Sisters comes from the National Endowment for the Arts, the National Endowment for the Humanities, California Humanities, Creative Work Fund, Robert Sillins Family Foundation, TRA Fund, Kaleta A. Doolin Foundation, Franklin Legacy Foundation, Susie Tompkins Buell Fund, and Listener Contributions to The Kitchen Sisters Productions
+Funding for The Kitchen Sisters comes from the National Endowment for the Arts, the National Endowment for the Humanities, The California Humanities, Creative Work Fund, Robert Sillins Family Foundation, TRA Fund, Kaleta A. Doolin Foundation, Franklin Legacy Foundation, Susie Tompkins Buell Fund, and Listener Contributions to The Kitchen Sisters Productions